Imagine you are a young guy and you want to buy a house.

 There is no single right answer to this.
 The most important thing is to focus on saving as much as you can….whether you invest it into a pension or ISA, property or shares is a secondary consideration.

 For me, the priority was to focus on smashing the mortgage whilst paying into a workplace pension and buying shares to learn as much as I could about investing.
-There is no one right answer for everyone but, if you invest whilst you still have a mortgage, this is equivalent to borrowing money to buy shares (which most people think of as being as safe as drug-dealing).
+There is no one right answer for everyone but, if you invest whilst you still have a mortgage, this is equivalent to borrowing money to buy shares.

 The potential escape artist prioritises their attention on the big wins and the quick wins.
 Housing costs (e.g. mortgage interest) are the big one for most people so this is a good place to start looking to attack your cost base.